dhoerl/SwiftAutoLayout/README.md

 While I'm aware of other larger projects to support Auto Layout, I prefer small and easy to understand, as in the end you may end up needing to support the code yourself.

-[Note that the original code did not provide any warnings that use of constant or multiplier on the left side of an equality would silently fail.
-Also the functions should not be public, since this code might be used in a framework/library.]
+[Note that the original code did not provide any warnings that use of a constant and/or multiplier on the left side of an equality would silently fail.
+These functions should not be public, since this code might be used in a framework/library of an app that also uses it.]

 ### Original Notes